Machina-Labs/applications_eng_hw/README.md

 1. your 'skirted' part file
 2. a visualization or some sort of report on the wall angles of your part (It can be a screenshot like the one below, or you can tell us the maximum draft angle and we'll verify)
+3. a surface area of the part and skirt surfaces (don't count the flat part of the sheet)

 ## The Scope